 You generally hear things like: make sure you get enough activity daily, take time to breathe, journal, spend time in nature, and the list goes on.
 De-stressing is an excellent idea for everyone and should be something practiced regularly.
-But is it easier said than done?
+But is it difficult to reduce stress and anxiety?
 Turns out, it doesn’t have to be.

 Stress is a physiological response to external or internal stimuli.
-Whether it’s being overloaded with work, a bad break-up, or simply food intolerances, we’ve all experienced stress in one way or another.
+Whether it’s being overloaded with work, a bad breakup, or simply food intolerance, we’ve all experienced stress in one way or another.

-When we experience a moment of stress, the brain undergoes both physical and chemical changes that alters the way it functions.
-This causes the releases certain neurotransmitters and hormones (namely epinephrine, norepinephrine, and dopamine), that alert the body that something is going on.
+When we experience a moment of stress, the brain undergoes both physical and chemical changes that alter the way it functions.
+This causes the release of certain neurotransmitters and hormones (namely epinephrine, norepinephrine, and dopamine) that alert the body that something is going on.

-From there, our body goes into full on fight-or-flight mode and is ready for battle.
+From there, our body goes into full-on fight-or-flight mode and is ready for battle.
 Our heart rate and breathing rate increase, our blood pressure rises, and our body shuts down any processes and systems that aren’t vital to survival (reproductive, immune, digestive, etc.).
-Now short-term stress isn’t such a bad thing because our body adapts pretty quickly to it, but problems arise when we’re chronically stressed.
+Short-term stress isn’t bad because our body adapts pretty quickly to it, but problems arise when we’re chronically stressed.

 - Tension headaches

 - Feelings of insecurity, anger, depression

 Based on this list, stress doesn’t seem very positive, both for your mind and body, right?